DonYall/fight/README.md

 Super: ryanpog turns into a Beyblade.
 His next collision with his opponent will deal a heavy amount of damage, ramping up based on how long he has been spinning for.

 ### mk
-Speed: 3\
+Speed: 4\
 Health: 250\
-Super: While active, every time mk damages his opponent, he heals for 60% of the damage dealt, and pulls the opponent closer to him.
+Super: While active, every time mk damages his opponent, he heals for 60% of the damage dealt and pulls his opponent closer to him.

 ### andrew
 Speed: 7\
 Health: 175\
 Super: andrew turns into Soldier 76.
-He gains aimbot with his gun for a temporary amount of time in which his jump mechanics are upgraded and his shots do not deal any knockback.
+He gains aimbot with his gun for a limited amount of time in which his jump mechanics are upgraded but his shots do not deal any knockback.

 ### don
 Speed: 6\
-Health: 175\
+Health: 150\
 Super: While active, every time don touches an enemy by finger or gun, damage is not inflicted, but don attaches a bomb to the enemy.
 After the ability is over, all bombs attached to the enemy are triggered, dealing 130% of the damage which would have been dealt otherwise.

 ### deev
 Speed: 6\
-Health: 175\
+Health: 150\
-Super: deev creates many clones of himself and hacks his opponent by reversing their controls and randomizing their direction.
-While his opponent is hacked, his gun is not visible when fired.
+Super: deev creates many clones of himself and hacks his opponent by reversing their controls and randomizing their gunshots.
+While his opponent is hacked, deev's gun is not visible when fired.

 ### anita
 not implemented yet